1999–2000 Dallas Mavericks season

 The 1999–2000 Dallas Mavericks season was the 20th season for the Dallas Mavericks in the National Basketball Association.

+Season summary

+Off-season

 This season is especially notable as Mark Cuban purchased the team from Ross Perot Jr. in January 2000; under Cuban's leadership, the Mavericks built a foundation for continued NBA success that eventually led to two NBA Finals appearances (and one championship) in the next decade.
 During the off-season, the team re-acquired former Mavericks center Sean Rooks from the Los Angeles Lakers.